 Have people been accessing the LMS on their own?
 An LMS should easily be able to tell you whether there has been an increase in usage (and what areas are attracting the most users).
-This type of behavior change impacts not only their productivity, but also your time.
+This type of behavior change impacts not only user productivity, but also your time.
 That’s a measurable achievement!

 Has your word processing staff been able to produce more thanks to time-saving tips you’ve shared with them?
 Work with their manager to establish and measure these outcomes.

-ROI impact.
 Here’s the really cool thing about measuring your impact: you can tie it to savings and a return-on-investment (ROI) for your training program.
 This is the piece that will ultimately increase your value at the firm.
 If you can directly tie the above measurements to cost savings, you will suddenly see the bean-counters’ eyes light up with understanding of why training is important!